Times-0/Times/README.md

 ## Times - Server ##
 An C# Event driven, multi threaded AS3 CPPS Emulator.

-THIS IS THE CODE FOR LOGIN SERVER.
+THIS IS FOR THE LOGIN SERVER.
+View more branches for different types of server.

 Visit https://times-0.github.io/Times/ To view Times docs.
 ## Usage ##